 - Blog posts

-It requires working with skilled writers who will create assets that grab your visitors’ attention as well as help your pages rank on search.
+This stage requires working with skilled writers who will create assets that grab attention and help your pages rank on search engines.

 Much like design itself, content is an important element of your user’s experience.